LarkspurCA/androidweardocs/sync.rst

         LocalBroadcastManager.getInstance(this).registerReceiver(messageReceiver, messageFilter);
       }

-3. In the main wear Activity, define a class that extends broadcast receiver, implements the onReceive method, and extracts the message.
-This example displays the message in the wearable UI.
+3. In the wearable Activity, define a nested class that extends BroadcastReceiver, implements the onReceive method, and extracts the message.
+This example receives and displays the message the wearable UI.

 	  .. code-block:: java